txominvs/txominvs/README.md

 - ✨ I know my way around Python, SQL and Fortran.
 - 🥷🏻 Quantum Physics ninja.
-- 👾 PyTorch and Tensorflow.
+- 👾 Trained on PyTorch and Tensorflow.
 - 🚀 Always happy to learn new things!